Sect

-A sect is a subgroup of a religious, political, or philosophical belief system, usually an offshoot of a larger group.
-Although the term was originally a classification for religious separated groups, it can now refer to any organization that breaks away from a larger one to follow a different set of rules and principles.
-Sects are usually created due to perception of heresy by the subgroup and/or the larger group.
+A sect is a subgroup of a religious, political, or philosophical belief system, typically emerging as an offshoot of a larger organization.
+Originally, the term referred specifically to religious groups that had separated from a main body, but it can now apply to any group that diverges from a larger organization to follow a distinct set of beliefs and practices.
+Sects often form when there is a perception of heresy either within the subgroup or from the larger group.

 In an Indian context, sect refers to an organized tradition.